-Though we serve dozens of surrounding villages, our mission base is stationed in the village of Coshilowäteli, in the heart of the Amazon jungle in the southern tip of Venezuela.
+Though we serve dozens of surrounding villages, our mission base is stationed in the village of Coshilowäteli, in the heart of the Amazon jungle in the southern tip of the state of Amazonas.
 Our mission base sits on the Padamo River, part of the Orinoco River Basin, nearly three hundred miles from the nearest town.
 This part of the rainforest is filled with much natural beauty, although the bugs and heat keep it from being much of a “tourist destination”.

 Mountains and hundreds of miles of dense jungle